Falkonergården: History

-The street Falkoner Allé is Halkonergården's former driveway and was former driveway and was gated at each end.
+The street Falkoner Allé is Falkonergården's former driveway and was former driveway and was gated at each end.
 A stone bridge was built across the Ladegård Canal from where a track ran north, providing royal hunting parties with a shortcut on their way to Jægersborg Dyrehave.
 It was expanded into a wider, tree-lined avenue used for hunting in 1750 and later developed into the busy thoroughfare Jagtvej.